-If we aren’t throwing a tea party, we head over to our favorite local tea shoppe, Sally Lunn’s, for the ambiance, fresh food, and incredible tea menus.
+If we aren’t throwing a tea party, we head over to our favorite local tea shop, Sally Lunn’s, for the ambiance, fresh food, and incredible tea menus.

-Mother’s Day can be a bit hectic at the restaurants though, am I right?
+Mother’s Day can be a bit hectic at restaurants though, am I right?

 Instead of the hustle and bustle of going out to dine for Mother’s Day, we are planning to enjoy afternoon tea here at the new house.

 My girls and I decided to make a few delicious dishes, walk the new gardens, and just enjoy the day.

 Would you like to throw an afternoon tea party for Mother’s Day brunch too?

 And as a special treat, this post is being shared as part of my monthly dinner group where my friends and I all get together, pick a theme and share some inspiration.

 So today, I’m sharing how to host afternoon tea together with some beautiful table decor and menu ideas.

 If you are coming from Rachel’s from The Ponds Farmhouse, welcome to my home and our beautiful Mother’s Day brunch!

 Wait until you see how gorgeous my centerpiece and this table turned out for this one!